natepisarski/iter-tools/README.md

 # Iter Tools
-This is a package that provides Collection utilities, similar to the ones found in Symphony, Laravel, or the PHP standard library.

-It is all coded against the `iterable` interface, so you can use this package with any kind of "list" data.

-You no longer have to check if what you have is an array, or a Collection, or a whatever-the-heck.
+Use Laravel Collection methods on any kind of data: arrays, generator functions, laravel collections, literally anything.

+This package maintains the exact same API that laravel's Collection class uses, except the first argument to each method is the Collection (since we're not using methods).

+# Purpose
+In a Laravel project, it's not uncommon to try to call `->map()` on an array.
+Or to call `array_map()` on a Collection.

+This package provides 1 consistent interface across all of these different data types.

+# Special Notes
+- `null` is, for all intents and purposes, considered an empty Collection for this library.
+This prevents things like `iter_values($x)` from crashing.

 # API
-(This will be filled in when the package is 'complete')
+(This will be filled in when the package is 'complete'.
+See the ROADMAP org mode document for progress)